The cyclic logic of paradox

 • A statement that conflicts with common belief.

 Initially, I thought that a paradox only included statements like the logical paradox, “This statement is false”.
-Now, I see that it also includes a situation that combines contradictory features.
+Now, I see that it also includes situations that combine contradictory features.

 Paradox: “This statement is false”